oss/shrunk/backend/doc/backend_tutorial.rst

 If you get a prompt, everything is good.
 Now you can go ask someone for a dump of the Shrunk database and ``mongorestore`` it so that you have some data to work with.

+After running mongorestore, you'll have to update the database since the data format was changed.
+So inside ``backend/``, if you have ``npx`` installed, run:

+  $ npx migrate-mongo up

+And you should be good to go!

 Setting up Configs
 ------------------
 Create your own config file (or copy ``backend/shrunk/config.py.example``) in ``backend/``.
 For development purposes, you'll want to set ``DEV_LOGINS = True``.